Autism Terminology

 Neurodivergent

-This term is used to describe people who have brains that work differently than what is typical.
-It is often used when talking about people with conditions including Autism, ADHD, Anxiety, and OCD just to name a few.
+This term is used to describe people with brains that work differently than what is typical.
+It is often used when talking about people with conditions including Autism, ADHD, Anxiety, and OCD, to name a few.

 On the other hand, ‘neurotypical’ is used to describe people who are not neurodivergent.